-The tour is 16 days in duration including international flights.
-Please note depending on flight schedules some passengers may arrive/depart on day 2.
+The tour is 23 days in duration including international flights.
+Due to flight schedules passengers may arrive/depart on Day 2.

 Travellers booked on 'Land Only, the price includes visa fees and your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to reservations.
+Please email your international flight times to info@wendywutours.co.nz so we can arrange your transfers accordingly.

-Join the tour on Day 1 in Beijing and end the tour on Day 15 in Shanghai.
+Join the tour on Day 1 in Beijing and end the tour on Day 22 in Shanghai.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.